chichiwang/notes/computing/crash_course/04/README.md

 Because there are only 10 possible digits to choose from for each column, once you exceed the highest value for a digit (9) you carry the remaining values over to the next column over, right-to-left.

 This system of representing numbers is called [positional notation](../glossary/README.md#positional-notation).
-The number system we are most familiar with is a base-10 system, otherwise known as a decimal numeber system.
+The number system we are most familiar with is a base-10 system, otherwise known as a decimal number system.

 Binary notation works the same way, it is just base-2 because there are only 2 possible digits in binary (0, 1).
 Each position must be 2x higher than the column to its right.